kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 -->
 Rollout failures in this feature are unlikely to impact running workloads significantly, but there are edge cases to consider:

-If the feature is enabled during a high-traffic period, HPAs with `selectionStrategy: OwnerReference` might suddenly change their scaling decisions based on the reduced pod set.
+If the feature is enabled during a high-traffic period, HPAs with `SelectionStrategy: OwnerReference` might suddenly change their scaling decisions based on the reduced pod set.
 However, this is mitigated by:

 - The HPA's existing behavior specs (minReplicas/maxReplicas) which prevent extreme scaling events
 - The gradual nature of HPA scaling decisions